vkku/cppWorkspace/README.md

 # cppWorkspace
-My workspace for programs in C++ language
+My workspace for programs in C / C++ language